 Ebbsfleet International Station is located near Dartford in North Kent, and has six platforms: two for international trains (platforms 1 and 4), two for high speed domestic trains adjacent to the international platforms (platforms 2 and 3) for services towards Ashford and two for the North Kent high speed domestic services (platforms 5 and 6), sited on the North Kent connecting line.
+Currently no international services are running from the station.
 The international platforms and adjacent domestic platforms are accessible by escalators, lifts or stairs.
-The North Kent domestic platforms are accessible by lift or stairs.
+The North Kent domestic platforms are accessible by escalators.